How NY Times Bestselling Thriller Writer Riley Sager Writes: Redux

 [If you’re a fan of The Writer Files, please click FOLLOW to automatically see new interviews.
 And drop us a rating or a review wherever you listen]

-In this file, Carley Fortune and I discussed:
+In Part Two of this file Chevy Stevens and I discussed:

 And a lot more!